aerdnaaa/Movies-Prototype/README.md

     6. When initializing a movie, rating is nil and people can change its value by up voting or otherwise (50%)
     7. When choosing timeslot, multiple options  √
     8. Generate Pdf
+    9. Change IDs to have letter.
+    10. Carousel revamp. getting information from  promotion and movies dictionary to be parse into the carousel dictionary.*******
+    11. All forms require proper validation
+        * Rental: cannot upload duplicate rental

 ## Useful Links
 * Multiselect link -> https://www.cssscript.com/multi-select-dropdown-component-javascript-slim-select/